KeithDinh/Java-Code-Editor/README.md

 ## Compiling

 * Compile All will copmile all project files.
 Similar to visual studio, if a file is not part of a project it will not be able to compile.
-* Compiling a file auto-save that file.
+* Compiling a file will auto-save that file.
 Compiling Main and compile all will auto-save the project.

 ## Other